 If it manages to clearly articulate the product vision direction, the product roadmap makes it easier to secure the buy-in from the higher-ups in the company or potential investors.
 Finally, it should help the organisation communicate with the external stakeholders, especially customers.

-A properly created product strategyOpens in a new tab. and roadmap is supposed to provide a clear idea of what the product team is building, indicate problems that the product should solve, and explain the business goals it aims to achieve.
+A properly created product strategy and roadmap is supposed to provide a clear idea of what the product team is building, indicate problems that the product should solve, and explain the business goals it aims to achieve.

 To do this, it should contain all the important aspects of the production process, including features, timelines, resources, and anything else off importance for the product development.
 With all this in place, a product roadmap can provide the basis for defining forward-looking objectives and approximate timelines for the product in development.